Flat Holography & Holographic Renormalization: Scalar Field: The on-shell action: general considerations

 with appropriate choices of the lapse, $N$, the shift, $N^{a}$, and the induced metric on the slices with coordinates $X^{a}$, $h_{ab}$.
 The boundary of interest is given by a surface $r=r_0$.\footnote{We will neglect any future or past boundary term, or corners.} The regulated on-shell action reads

 where $\partial_n=n\cdot\partial$ is the derivative along the unit normal, $n$, to $r=r_0$.

 In section \ref{sec:review_holoren} we briefly review holographic renormalization in AdS, highlighting the main points to keep in mind when we extend the formalism to flat spacetime.
-Then, in section \ref{sec:need_holo} we discuss \emph{why} a procedure of holographic renormalization is generically needed in (asymptotically) flat spacetime by showing that the scalar on--shell action is ill--defined in an infinite volume of spacetime.
-We take the opportunity to notice points apparently overlooked in literature and we further track crucial elements differentiating the flat problem from the AdS problem.
-In section \ref{sec:HJ} we explain how we use the Hamilton--Jacobi formalism for the purpose of obtaining appropriate counterterms and the final renormalised action.
-While the root of the method is evident, and its usage in AdS/CFT is well--known \cite{deBoer:1999tgo,Papadimitriou:2004ap,deBoer:2000cz, Papadimitriou:2007sj}, the way we employ it in Lorentzian flat space is entirely novel.
+Then, in section \ref{sec:need_holo} we discuss \emph{why} a procedure of holographic renormalization is generically needed in (asymptotically) flat spacetime by showing that the scalar on-shell action is ill-defined in an infinite volume of spacetime.
+We further track crucial elements differentiating the flat problem from the AdS problem.
+In section \ref{sec:HJ} we explain how we use the Hamilton-Jacobi formalism for the purpose of obtaining appropriate counterterms and the final renormalised action.
+While the root of the method is evident and its usage in AdS/CFT is well-known \cite{deBoer:1999tgo,Papadimitriou:2004ap,deBoer:2000cz, Papadimitriou:2007sj}, the way we employ it in Lorentzian flat space is entirely novel.
 The details of the specific examples chosen are deferred to section \ref{sec:Holographicrenormalizationformasslessfields}.